Upcoming changes for this guidance

 Key practices that give effect to whakapapa and whanaungatanga principles are:

-- promoting whānau-led planning for how best to address the care or protection concerns or offending by tamariki or rangatahi
+- promoting whānau-led planning for how best to address the care or protection concerns, need for assistance, or wellbeing, or offending by tamariki or rangatahi

 - understand whakapapa connections